-Schwab and TD Ameritrade Institutional provide us and our clients with access to its institutional brokerage trading, custody, reporting, and related services-many of which are not typically available to retail customers.
-Both custodians provide us some support services which help us manage or administer our clients' accounts, while others help us manage and grow our business.
+Schwab provides us and our clients with access to its institutional brokerage-trading, custody, reporting, and related services-many of which are not typically available to retail customers.
+Custodians provide us with some support services which help us manage or administer our clients' accounts, while others help us manage and grow our business.
 The custodians support services generally are available on an unsolicited basis (we do not have to request them) and at no charge to us as long as our clients collectively maintain a total of at least \$10 million of their assets in accounts at the custodian.